DIAGNijmegen/bodyct-lung-malignancy-fairness/README.md

 2. **Load demographics** (`collect_demos.ipynb`): Take in a NLST participant dictionary, and collect demographic and confounder information to add to the dataset of predictions.

 3. **Subgroup Performance Analysis** (`save_subgroup_analysis.ipynb`): Run and save results from subgroup performance analysis.
 This collects AUC scores and threshold-based metrics (sensitivity, specificity, etc.) for the demographics and confounders collected above.
-It does this on the NLST scan--level sets for all of the models.
+It does this on the NLST scan-level sets for all of the models.

+5. **Save Confounder Analysis** (`save_confounder_analysis.ipynb`): Based on the results, collect performance results for select demographic groups, isolating for other characteristics (potential confounders).

-4. **Tables for Results and Appendix** (`thesis_tables.ipynb`): This makes the relevant tables for the results collected so far.
-Also includes tables for the confounder analysis (below).
+4. **Tables for Results and Appendix** (`melba_tables.ipynb`): This makes the relevant tables for the results collected so far.
+Also includes tables for the confounder analysis.
 Here, we can easily also create ROC and threshold plots for the figures of results we want to see more closely.

-5. **Save Confounder Analysis** (`save_confounder_analysis.ipynb`): Based on the results, collect performance results for select demographic groups, isolating for other characteristics (potential confounders).

 ## Overview of Files